go-ap/fedbox/README.md

 See the [INSTALL](./doc/INSTALL.md) file.

+### Running a server in a production environment

+If you want to run a FedBOX instance as part of the wider fediverse you must make sure that it was built with `-tags prod` or `-tags qa` in the build command because the development builds of FedBOX are not compatible with public instances due to the fact that the HTTP-Signatures generated are meant to be replayble from other contexts and lack security.

 ## Further reading

 If you are interested in using FedBOX from an application developer point of view, make sure to read the [Client to Server](./doc/c2s.md) document, which details how the local flavour of ActivityPub C2S API can be used.